clokep/relapse/docs/modules/password_auth_provider_callbacks.md

 the [module API](writing_a_module.html) can be used to lazily create users.

-If multiple modules register an auth checker for the same login type but with different fields, Synapse will refuse to start.
+If multiple modules register an auth checker for the same login type but with different fields, Relapse will refuse to start.

 If multiple modules register an auth checker for the same login type with the same fields, then the callbacks will be executed in order, until one returns a Matrix User ID (and